naughtnowwhen/journals/journal.md

 On the 17th and 18th I continued to work on the functionality of my about me guessing game, i've solved good chunks of the logic and now need to organize that logic in Javascript.
 And I need to link it up to some basic html and css.

+Today I made some more progress with my multiple choice guessing...
+As well as good progress on lab5.